Paris Plages, or Summer Paris Beaches

 In addition to these, located on the Quai de Loire of the Canal de l'Ourcq there are three swimming pools set up of varying depths suitable for children through to the disabled and the more capable swimmers, which is supervised all day and there are toilets and showers provided so that people can get changed easily.

-There is something here for everyone to enjoy while you are on holiday in Paris and even families with young children are not forgotten, as there are dedicated spots that have special childrens play areas, along with baby feeding and changing facilities, although we would like to point out that some activities are only available at specific times.
+Today, these Paris Plages, or summer Paris beaches, offers a wide range of different activities for everyone to enjoy while you are on holiday in Paris and even families with young children are not forgotten, as there are dedicated spots that have special childrens play areas, along with baby feeding and changing facilities, although we would like to point out that some activities are only available at specific times.

 Now as we mentioned earlier, the Paris Plages can be found in different areas of the city including the Voie Goerges Pompidou that extends through the Parc Rives de Seine, the square outside the Hotel de Ville, at the Bassin de la Villette and on the Canal de l'Ourcq.